Taking a Nation to the Olympic Games

 This means the team is no longer governed by the National Governing Body (NGB) for the sport, but is now under the direct guidance of the USOC.
 In this column I'll give you a glimpse of some of the behind-the-scenes USOC support staff areas of focus.

-, I wrote that space at the Olympic Games is limited.
+In an earlier column, I wrote that space at the Olympic Games is limited.
 It is not possible for each nation to take an unlimited number of athletes and support staff to the Games.
 Each sport submits a request to the USOC for the number of athletes and supporting staff members the sport would like to bring.

 Direct staff, such as team leaders and coaches, are usually dedicated to each specific sport.
 Indirect staff, such as doctors, athletic trainers, chefs and bike mechanics, are more than likely shared between sports.